-Our compensation program includes eligibility for bonuses as rewarded by the Compensation Committee.
-All executives are eligible for annual performance-based cash bonuses in accordance with Company policies.
-The Compensation Committee takes into consideration the executive's performance during the previous year's agreement and will determine if the executive has met such criteria in order to achieve the bonus.
+in accordance with Company policies.
+The Compensation Committee takes into consideration the executive's performance during the previous year to determine eligibility for discretionary bonuses.
+Further, the compensation committee will review, if applicable, the performance criteria set forth in an executive's previous year's agreement and will determine if the executive has met such criteria in order to achieve the bonus.
 The Company's bonus criteria at the executive management level, is typically based on a gross revenue and income from operations targets.
 Cash bonuses, if any for 2024 are reflected in the summary of compensation table on page 48.
 For 2024, based on structured key performance indices (KPI)') by the Compensation Committee, Mr. Ghauri earned a bonus of \$472,890.
 See bonus structure as discussed below on page 46.
-The Compensation Committee used in fiscal 2024 continues to be a proper measure for measuring Mr. Ghauri's performance in that it encourages his participation in revenue generating activities and continues to incentivize him to monitor and maximize cost efficiency.
+The Compensation Committee determined that Gross Revenue and Income from Operations structure used in fiscal 2024 continues to be a proper measure for measuring Mr. Ghauri's performance